2ArounD/medical_entity_extraction/README.md

 ## Installation
 This section describes the steps for installation to be able to run the training and demo.

-Extract the downloaded data folder into `data`
+Extract the downloaded data folder into `data`, at the root of the repository

 Install the requirements in requirements.txt